-Name:Joanne HydeExtension:1586
+Name: Joanne Hyde

+Extension: 1586

-Background Papers: Report to the Employment Committee (18th September 2013) Formal Proposed Changes to Staff Terms and Conditions Full Staff Feedback on Formal Proposals
+Background Papers: Report to the Executive (23rd September 2013)

+Formal Proposed Changes to Staff Terms and Conditions

+Full Staff Feedback on Formal Proposals

 Relationship to Policy Framework/Corporate Priorities These proposals align with the council's Corporate Priorities in respect to 'Low Council Tax and Value for Money' and 'Reshaping Trafford Council'.
-Financial The staff terms and conditions proposals aim to achieve savings in the region of £2m to support the 2014/15 budget.
+Financial The staff terms and conditions proposals aim to achieve savings in the region of £1.9m to support the 2014/15 budget.
 The draft budget recently agreed by the Executive included a sum of £1.96m in savings from revised terms and conditions; the additional cost will have to be factored into the final budget proposals that the Council will agree in February 2014.
 Legal Implications: The implementation process will be fully compliant with employment legislation.
-Equality/Diversity Implications An Equality Impact Assessment is being undertaken in line with the Equality Framework and members of the committee will need to take it into account when considering the • recommendations set out in this report.
-Sustainability Implications None Staffing/E-Government/Asset The implementation process may impact upon Management Implications staff morale and employee engagement.
-Risk Management Implications There are employment risks associated with these · · · · · · · · · · · · · · · · · · · proposals.
-These relate to potential industrial action and ultimately a failure to accept the 5 proposals, which would disrupt services; there is also a risk of litigation in relation to claims for unfair dismissal and breach of contract.
+Equality/Diversity Implications An Equality Impact Assessment is being undertaken in line with the Equality Framework.
+Sustainability Implications None Staffing/E-Government/Asset Management Implications The implementation process may impact upon staff morale and employee engagement.
+Risk Management Implications There are employment risks associated with these proposals.
+These relate to potential industrial action and ultimately a failure to accept the proposals, which would disrupt services; there is also a risk of litigation in relation to claims for unfair dismissal and breach of contract.
 Health & Wellbeing Implications As above, the proposals may impact on staff health and wellbeing; support is available via existing health management procedures.

-Health and Safaty Implications None Health and Safety Implications NOTE
+Health and Safety Implications None